Harald-U/istio-handson/workshop/exercise2.md

 ![account pulldown](../images/dashboard-pulldown.png)

+---

-Still in the IBM Cloud dashboard, in the "Clusters" menu, go to the "Overview" tab of your cluster:
+In the IBM Cloud dashboard, in the "Clusters" menu, go to the "Overview" tab of your cluster:

 ![cluster overview](../images/cluster_overview.png)